jump-dev/DiffOpt.jl/docs/src/manual.md

 ## Adding new sets and constraints

-Usage interface DiffOpt models is same as other MOI Optimizers.
-So the same `add_variable`, `add_constraint` utilities can be used.
+The DiffOpt `Optimizer` behaves similarly to other MOI Optimizers and implements the `MOI.AbstractOptimizer` API.

 ## Projections on cone sets